 The personal privacy and values of residents are respected.
-There is an established Māori Health plan in place.
-Individual care plans reference the cultural needs of residents.
 Discussions with residents and relatives confirm that residents and (where appropriate) their families are involved in care decisions.
 Regular contact is maintained with families including if a resident is involved in an incident or has a change in their current health.
 Families and friends are able to visit residents at times that meet their needs.